-When I got my bike a couple months ago I thought, what’s the point of spinning?!
+Back in 2014, when I got a bike for commuting to work, I was sure there was no point to me riding a bike indoors and taking part in spin classes.
 Why would I cycle to a studio, cycle on a stationary bike, and then cycle home?!

 1. WHAT TO WEAR TO YOUR FIRST SPIN CLASS

-Don’t forget the usual gym stuff too – does your studio provide a towel for during class / showering afterwards?
-Do you need a padlock / coin for the lockers?
+Don’t forget the usual gym stuff too – does the studio provide a towel for during class or showering afterwards?
+Do you need a padlock for the lockers?

 2. YOU NEED TO ARRIVE IN GOOD TIME